ja72/Cartesian.jl/README.md

 ## Source code

-The source code is in the `src\Cartesian.jl` folder.
+The source code is split among the following files
+ - `Cartesian.jl` module definition and exports
+ - `Vector3.jl` types and functions related to vectors in R3
+ - `Matrix3.jl` types and functions related to matrices in R3

 ## Tests

 The following statistics from tests in `test\runtests.jl`

- - 26 Total
+ - 36 Total
- - 26 Passed
+ - 36 Passed
  - 0 Failed
  - 0 Errors